OPERA PORTRAITS

-Between 1997 and 2018, Alla painted 'opera portraits' of world-renowned opera singers images of them in stage characters at the Royal Opera House:
+Between 1997 and 2024, Alla painted portraits of world-renowned opera singers and conductors from life at the Royal Opera House in London.
+These included:

-Exhibited at: the Royal Society of Portrait Painters, the Royal Opera House Shop, and the Russian Culture House in London.
+Exhibited in London at: Royal Society of Portrait Painters; Royal Opera House; and Russian London Culture House.

 PRINCE CHARLES PORTRAIT SERIES